dozenmatter/ip/docs/README.md

 ## Quick start

-1. Ensure you have **Java 11** or above installed in your computer.
+1. Ensure that you have **Java 11** or above installed in your computer.

 2. Download the latest `Duke.jar` from [here](https://github.com/dozenmatter/ip).